Kenwood House: Mansfield family

-In July 1835, William IV and Queen Adelaide paid a royal visit to Kenwood, this was attended by 800 of the nobility and gentry, scattered around the Kenwood garden.
+In July 1835, William IV and Queen Adelaide paid a royal visit to Kenwood.
+This was attended by 800 of the nobility and gentry, scattered around the Kenwood garden.
 The Marchioness of Salisbury wrote "The King and Queen and Royalties extremely well pleased: the King trotted about with Lord M. in the most active manner".

-The 6th Earl of Mansfield, Alan David Murray, inherited Kenwood from his brother in 1906, but soon decided to sell it.
+The 6th Earl of Mansfield, Alan David Murray, inherited Kenwood from his brother in 1906 but soon decided to sell it.
 First he leased it, and after two years of negotiations, the house was leased in 1910 to the exiled Grand Duke Michael Mikhailovich of Russia and his morganatic wife, Countess Sophie of Merenberg.
-In 1914 the couple hosted a dinner and ball attended by European royalty including George V and Queen Mary.
-The Grand Duke stayed at Kenwood until 1917, followed by American millionaire Nancy Leeds, who moved out in 1920.
-In 1922 Lord Mansfield sold off the contents of the house and its future was uncertain.
+In 1914, the couple hosted a dinner and ball attended by European royalty including George V and Queen Mary.
+The Grand Duke stayed at Kenwood until 1917, followed by American millionaire Nancy Leeds (later wife of Prince Christopher of Greece and Denmark), who moved out in 1920.
+Lord Mansfield sold off the contents of the house in 1922, and its future was uncertain.